-From defamatory content to disgruntled authors, publishers of books, magazines, and other materials face numerous risks.
-Business insurance for publishers (or publishers with printing) helps cover legal costs, medical bills, and other expenses that might otherwise devastate a small publishing company.
+An accusation of plagiarism or invasion of privacy could have serious ramifications for publishers of books, magazines, and other materials.
+Business insurance can help cover legal fees, medical bills, and other expenses that might otherwise devastate a small publishing company.